ITO Section 182 | Offences and penalties

 Where a Reportable Jurisdiction Person fails to furnish valid self-certification or furnishes false self-certification under Common Reporting Standard Rules in Chapter XIIA of Income Tax Rules, 2002.

-Such Reporting Financial Institution shall pay a penalty of Rs.
+Such Reportable Jurisdiction Person shall pay a penalty of Rs.
 5,000 for each default and an additional Rs.
 5,000 each month until the default is redressed.

 29 Where any person fails to declare business bank account(s) in his registration application or fails to amend his registration profile to declare existing business bank account(s) willfully.